Sunday, August 26th, Queens Anti-Gentrification Project will be hosting an event titled Defend Queens – Now or Never.

 Below are a few highlights of real estate related campaign contributions:

 - The Wolkoff family: $6,500 from David & Gerald Wolkoff, owners of the former 5Pointz graffiti mecca which was destroyed despite community opposition and recently replaced with a pair of high rise towers.
 Stephanie Wolkoff also chipped in $2750.
 In previous election cycles Van Bramer received close to an additional $8,000 from this same family.
-Read more here.
+(Some of this money was returned) Read more here.